Child Outcome Goal

 The second DCYF education outcome goal is that youth are engaged in school.
 Youth who feel more connected or committed to school are more likely to achieve positive academic outcomes and are less likely to experience mental health issues.

 Engagement in school can be measured by the Healthy Youth Survey’s index of engagement in school, which captures information on decision-making opportunities at school, one-on-one opportunities with teachers, opportunities to work on special projects, extracurricular opportunities, and feeling a part of class activities or discussions.
-2021 Healthy Youth Survey results show that 70.4% of 10th graders living with parents/guardians report a high level of engagement at school, compared to 61.7% of students who do not live with parents/guardians.
+Results show that youth who live with their parents/guardians are more likely to report high levels of school engagement than youth not living with their parents/guardians.

 • Kindergarten Readiness

 One of DCYF’s child outcome goals is that children should be ready for kindergarten.
-Each year about 80,000 children enter kindergarten in Washington’s public school system.
-Across all income groups, 48% of children in Washington are ready for kindergarten (as measured by the Washington Kindergarten Inventory of Developing Skills assessment).
+Each year over 75,000 children enter kindergarten in Washington’s public school system.
+Across all income groups, 55% of children in Washington are ready for kindergarten (as measured by the Washington Kindergarten Inventory of Developing Skills assessment).
 Children from higher income families are most likely to be ready for kindergarten, while children from middle income and lower income families are ready for kindergarten at lower rates.

-Kindergarten Readiness, by Household Income Group (Relative to Federal Poverty Level), 2022-2023
+Kindergarten Readiness, by Household Income Group (Relative to Federal Poverty Level), 2023-2024 School Year

 • Economic Stability

 Another goal of DCYF is that families have economic stability.
 As DCYF staff engaged stakeholders across the state on what they wanted to see children and families achieve, we heard repeatedly about the importance of basic needs being met.
 Without economic security, many other positive outcomes related to health and education become harder to achieve.
 Census data on Washington State families with children living below the poverty level show disparities based on race and ethnicity.
 While White and Asian families live below the poverty level at rates lower than the state average of 10%, others have much higher rates.
-American Indian/Alaska Native and Hispanic/Latino families with children live below the poverty level at rates over twice what White families experience, and the poverty rate of Black/African American families is nearly three times the rate of poverty for White families.
-One in 5 Black/African American families in Washington State live in poverty, as do 1 in 6 families who are Hispanic or American Indian/Alaska Native.
+American Indian/Alaska Native, Black/African American, and Hispanic/Latino families with children live below the poverty level at rates much higher than what White families experience.